realdisplyy/ExampleModule/README.md

 public class ExternalModule : BaseModule
 {
+    public ExternalModule()
+    {
+        this.modIsFor = ModIsFor.Both; // If set to menu it will only show up in the menu and not in the GUI. this.aliases.Add("Example"); // When user searches for module it will also show up }
     public override bool Enabled { get; set; } = false;
     public override string Category { get; set; } = "External";
     public override string DisplayName { get; set; } = "External Module";